cosmos/cosmos-sdk/x/staking/spec/02_state_transitions.md

   is `Bonded`, transfer the newly delegated tokens from the `NotBondedPool` to the `BondedPool` `ModuleAccount`
 - record the token amount in an new entry in the relevant `Redelegation`

+From when a redelegation begins until it completes, the delegator is in a state of "pseudo-unbonding", and can still be slashed for infractions that occured before the redelegation began.

 ### Complete Redelegation

 When a redelegations complete the following occurs: